fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 7. _Sustainability_: Continuous monitoring and optimization to remain within a defined budget constraints.
 8. _Storage Efficiency_: Model and associated data should be compact enough to prevent undue storage strain on user devices.
 9. _Battery Efficiency_: Ensure the app's operations are optimized to minimize the battery consumption during the use.
+10. _Customizations for individual needs_: Passengers may have different preferences regarding the noise reduction level.
+Therefore, it may be necessary to provide users with the ability to adjust the noise reduction parameters in the rear of the cabin to meet their individual needs.

 **Constraints:**